kstenschke/doShell/README.md

 ### Runtime variables

-Arbitrary string replacements to be done at runtime  can be passed JSON-formatted when invoking the doShell interpreter to run a ``*.do.x.sh`` file.
+Arbitrary string replacements to be done at runtime, can be passed JSON-formatted when invoking the doShell interpreter to run a ``*.do.x.sh`` file.

 **Example**